ubghacking/ubghacking.github.io/_posts/2021-09-13-web-config-file-upload-bypass.md

 %>
 {% endhighlight %}

-Before you upload this file to the server, make sure that you have a PowerShell reverse shell hosted from your local machine.
+Before you upload this file to the server, make sure that you host a PowerShell reverse shell hosted on your local machine.
 Here are some great PowerShell options available from <a href="https://github.com/swisskyrepo/PayloadsAllTheThings/blob/master/Methodology%20and%20Resources/Reverse%20Shell%20Cheatsheet.md#powershell" target="_blank">PayloadAllTheThings</a>.

 Once a PowerShell reverse shell is saved on your local machine, you must setup a web server to host this file.
 I generally usen a Python SimpleHTTPServer.
 This can be quickly setup with the following command, from the directory your reverse shell is saved in: